-Kaiser Permanente and the University of California are two major California-based institutions that share a long history of partnership.
-The collaboration started right after World War II with UC securing Health Plan coverage for its employees beginning in 1945, the year the plan opened to the public.
+Kaiser Permanente and the University of California are 2 major California-based institutions that share a long history of partnership.
+The collaboration started right after World War II with University of California securing Health Plan coverage for its employees beginning in 1945, the year the plan opened to the public.

-From the beginning, Permanente physicians joined UC for many medical research projects, and over the decades many have taken on professorships at UC campuses in Northern and Southern California.
+From the beginning, Permanente physicians joined University of California for many medical research projects, and over the decades many have taken on professorships at University of California campuses in Northern and Southern California.
 By all accounts, the partnership has been a fruitful one.

 A 1949 feature story in the Kaiser Permanente member newsletter Planning for Health pointed out that the University of California was the Health Plan’s fourth largest group, starting in 1945 with 59 members and reaching 1,961 members by 1949. [i]

 The article included an interview with electrical engineering professor Charles F. Dalziel and his wife, who were early members of the university plan.

 “During much of the period the family have been members of the group, Mrs. Dalziel has had many opportunities to evaluate the Plan in action.
 Like so many otherwise healthy children, their charming daughter, Isabelle, aged 8, is allergic.

 “Mrs. Dalziel is enthusiastic in her comments on the results Permanente doctors have achieved in determining the child's allergies and combating them,” the interviewer wrote.